CNAG-Biomedical-Informatics/pheno-ranker/docs/cohort.md

     </figure>

+    ### Dimensionality reduction

-    The same matrix can be processed with multidimensional scaling to reduce the dimensionality
+    The same matrix can be processed with multidimensional scaling to reduce the dimensionality.

     ???
 Example "R code"